 A thousand years before the Medieval Warm Period was the Roman Optimum, a time of hospitable warmth during which civilizations blossomed across Europe and Asia.
-And a couple of thousand years before that was the Holocene Optimum, the granddaddy of all recent warm spells, a time so benignly toasty that forests extended to the shores of the Arctic Ocean, and melting polar ice caps raised sea levels eight or ten feet higher than now.
+And a few thousand years before that was the Holocene Optimum, the granddaddy of all recent warm spells, a time so benignly toasty that forests extended to the shores of the Arctic Ocean, and melting polar ice caps raised sea levels eight or ten feet higher than now.
 It is surely not coincidence that human civilizations emerged in earnest all across the planet around this time.
 Note the deliberate use of the word “optimum,” meaning “most conducive to a favorable outcome,” as though Earth historians regarded warmth as a thing to be welcomed, not feared.

 The defining feature of the Holocene (“wholly recent”) geologic epoch is warmth.
 Every bit of recorded human history has occurred in the Holocene, which began about 12,000 years ago when the great continental glaciers that had covered two-thirds of North America rapidly receded.
 Before that was a million years or more of intensely cold glacial periods interrupted by occasional–very occasional–interglacial periods of relative warmth.
 We have the good fortune to be living in such an interglacial period.
 But the Holocene Interglacial Period is nothing special, as these things go, being of only middling duration and magnitude.
 And the Ice Age, as it is commonly known, is far from over.
 It is all but certain that there will be many more glacial episodes in the near geologic future.
 And if humans are still around when the ice returns, they will look back on this balmy epoch with envy.

 But in the grand scheme of things, the Ice Age is very recent history.
 Further back lies the yawning expanse of Geologic Time, in which you find an Earth that was much, much warmer than now for many millions of years at a stretch.
 The glacial age we live in is, in fact, an anomaly.
 For the vast majority of its history the Earth has been ice-free from pole to pole.